household-four/bearly-passing-ui/README.md

 ✅complete 🟨 incomplete & not required ❌incomplete & required

 ✅ Select who I am as a user
 🟨 Create new user (login page)
 🟨 View and edit my user info
 ✅ View my study sets
 ✅ View a specific study set
 ✅ Create a new study set
 ✅ Create a new question for a study set
-❌ Create a new game (teacher)
+❌ Create a new game (as a teacher)
-❌ students also create study sets / games?
+❌ students should also be able to create study sets / games?
 ❌ Upload sets from canvas
-❌ Upload sets from local file (JSON)
+❌ Upload sets from local file (like JSON)
+❌ Download sets to local file (like JSON)
-🟨 Edit my study set's details like name and description ✅ Edit the question contents of my study set
+🟨 Edit my study set's details like name and description
+✅ Edit the question contents of my study set
 ✅ View my students list (teacher only)
 ✅ View my list of teachers (student only)
-🟨 Add and remove my students from my list (teacher only) ✅ Add and remove students from a game (teacher only)
+🟨 Add and remove my students from my students list (teacher only)
+✅ Add and remove students from a game (teacher only)
 ✅ View my assigned games (student only)
 ✅ View my students grades on a game (teacher only)
 ✅ View my game performances (student only)
 ✅ Play a game (student only)
-❌ More than one game mode (MATCHING)
+✅ More than one game mode (MATCHING)
 ❌ More than one game mode (FLASHCARD)
-🟨 Only set creators should be able to add and remove questions 🟨 Only game creators should be able to see session scores 🟨 Only assigned players should be able to answer questions ✅ Game view (teacher)
+🟨 Only set creators should be able to add and remove questions
+🟨 Only game creators should be able to see session scores
+🟨 Only assigned players should be able to answer questions
+✅ Game view (teacher)
 ✅ Game Session view (student)
 ❌ ensure everyone can demo 3 use cases